luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 std::size_t size_capacity() const noexcept;
 ```

-: Returns the capacity of the allocation.
+Usage: Returns the capacity of the allocation.
 This means the largest size of the ciphertext that can be stored in the current allocation with the current encryption parameters.

 <br>